The Bankrate promise

-Even if you’re working hard to manage your money the right way, paying off high-interest debt every month can make it hard to reach your financial goals.
-No matter how much you owe, it can take months or even years to get out of debt.
+Even if you’re working hard to manage your money correctly, paying off high-interest debt every month can make it hard to reach your financial goals.

 Types of debt consolidation